CFields651/fundclass/README.md

   - Understand what this does (we did it in our weatherapi.sh script):
     read date temp humidity <<< $(cat weather.json  | jq '.dt,.main.temp,.main.humidity')
   - Given your understanding fo the read statement, show me a bash command that will put your name into a variable called 'myname.'
-  - Show me a command that puts the value of the current data and time into a variable called 'currenttime.'
+  - Show me a command that puts the value of the current date and time into a variable called 'currenttime.'
+Hint: the value of the current date and time is returned by the bash 'date' command.
   - Do this from your git repo, and follow this sequence to push it where I can see it:
   - git add .
   - git commit -m 'some comment'